crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 ## Croeseid testnet faucet

-- To interact with the blockchain, simply use the [CRO faucet](https://chain.crypto.com/faucet) to obtain test CRO tokens for performing transactions on the **Croseid** testnet.
+- To interact with the blockchain, simply use the [CRO faucet](https://chain.crypto.com/faucet) to obtain test CRO tokens for performing transactions on the **Croeseid** testnet.
   - Note that you will need to create an [address](#step-3-1-create-a-new-key-and-address) before using the faucet.